maurobusso/maurobusso/README.md

 <img align="right" width="400px" height="200px" src="https://raw.githubusercontent.com/maurobusso/maurobusso/main/gZJnF8uBFF2cy-LgHRk0ZR86e3iVKtWMQdZJbatwhXo.webp" />

 I am Mauro, I'm a full-stack software developer, with a background in health care.
 My software developer journey started in 2021.

 While my primary focus is web development, I have a strong desire to expand my knowledge as a developer.
-Recently, I have been delving into Linux and actively staying updated on emerging technologies that will shape the future.
+Recently, I have been delving into Linux and actively staying updated on emerging technologies.

 <br/>
 <br/>